smartlook/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook isPaused]        // returns true/false
 ```

-It is harmless to call the method in unruly order (e.g., to _resume_ already running recording.
+It is harmless to call the method in unruly order (e.g., to _resume_ while already recording).

-There is also no need to manually stop or pause recording when the app gets suspended by the user by pressing Home button or switching to another app.
+There is no need to manually stop or pause recording when the app gets suspended by the user by pressing Home button or switching to another app, or restart recording when the app wakes up.
+It happens automatically.
+{: .alert .alert-warning }

 ### Mark and unmark sensitive views